 We support Mind - the mental health charity to break the taboo around mental health in the workplace.
 We have fundraised for the charity in various ways, including a cycle ride from Land’s End to John O’Groats and an abseiling day at Head Office.

 CITB is the Industrial Training Board (ITB) for the construction industry in Great Britain (England, Scotland and Wales).
 CITB works with employers to develop standards and qualifications for the skills our industry needs.
 They ensure we can access high quality training for our workforce and help us attract new, talented recruits.
 They are also working to make it easier for companies of all sizes to claim grants and support.
-Our CEO, Steve Fox, became a member of the CITB board in 2018.

 We are founding members, partners and board members of the Supply Chain Sustainability School, where suppliers in the construction industry can find help and advice.
 At BAM Nuttall, we aim to have a net positive impact on the environment and the communities we work with through our Net Positive Sustainability Strategy.
 To achieve this, we have to get our whole supply chain to work together.
 The Supply Chain Sustainability School helps equip our supply chain with the skills and knowledge to meet growing sustainability challenges, forge new business opportunities and realise commercial benefits.
 We also work with the school to upskill our own employees with face to face and online training.
+BAM Nuttall is a signatory of the Plant Charter.
+This Charter focuses on reducing carbon emissions to net zero by 2050, by limiting the impact made by construction plant and equipment (CPE).
+We’ve pledge to work towards five commitments, and contribute to a cleaner working environment.

 Building Equality is an alliance of construction companies who work to build LGBTQ+ inclusion within the built environment.
 They hold educational and networking events throughout the year and participate in many of the country's Pride marches.
 BAM Nuttall first partnered with Building Equality in 2018, taking part in both the London and Manchester Pride marches.
 Many member companies have created their own internal LGBTQ+ networks as a result of the work Building Equality do.
 Our collective aim is to bring about a truly inclusive industry where every person can be themselves, so individuals, and the industry, can flourish.